Waziup/Waziup-deployment-assistant/README.md

 ![Travis-ci](https://api.travis-ci.org/Waziup/Waziup-deployment-assistant.svg)

-This repository contains the deployment assistant android application that is to guide the deployment team when installing sensors.
-It also collects meta-data about the sensors and gateway deployed.
+This repository contains the deployment assistant android application that is to guide the deployment team when installing devices.
+It also collects meta-data about the devices and gateway deployed.

 Documentation: http://www.waziup.io/documentation/api/
 <br>